narnolddd/FETA3/README.md

 The jar file is built using Apache Ant, which can be found [here](https://ant.apache.org/).

+Optionally, I have some scripts for gnuplot in the tutorial for plotting - you can find gnuplot [here](http://www.gnuplot.info/)

 ## Installation

 First clone the repository, either manually or using the command: